BS-PMC-2023/BS-PMC-2023-Team14/README.md

 1. Navigate to the client directory: "cd client"
 2. Install the required packages: "npm install"
-3. Start the server side: "npm start"
+3. Start the application: "npm start"

+### Server:

+1. Navigate to the server directory: "cd server"